Academic Integrity Policy

-- The instructor will impose a minimum sanction of failure for the work involved.
-The instructor also will notify the student and the appropriate academic dean (or designee) in writing of the nature of the offense and that the minimum sanction has been imposed.
-The instructor may recommend to the dean that further penalties should be imposed.
+The instructor will impose a minimum sanction of failure for the work involved.
+The instructor also will notify the student and the appropriate academic dean in writing of the nature of the offense and that the minimum sanction has been imposed.
+The instructor may recommend to the dean that further penalties be should imposed.

 If further penalties are imposed, the dean will notify the student immediately and the student will have five working days to respond to the intention to impose additional penalties.
 The student has the right to respond to the charge of academic dishonesty and may request in writing that the dean review the charge of academic dishonesty as fully as possible.

-- If the student has been involved in a previous incident of academic dishonesty, the dean (or designee) will convene a hearing, following guidelines listed under "Hearings and Procedures" in the Student Policy Book.
+If the student has been involved in a previous incident of academic dishonesty, the dean will convene a hearing, following guidelines listed under "Hearings and Procedures" in the Student Policies.
 During the hearing, all violations of academic integrity will be reviewed.
 The student and the faculty member charging the most recent incident will be present at the hearing.

-- In either situation, A or B, if the dean determines that further sanctions are warranted, the student will be informed in writing.
-Among the sanctions considered by the dean will be the following: failure for the course in which the incident occurred; suspension from the university for the following semester; expulsion from the university; community service; a written assignment in which the student explores the principles of honesty and trust; other appropriate action or sanctions listed under "Sanctions" in the Student Policy Book .
+If the dean determines that further sanctions are warranted, the student will be informed in writing.
+Among the sanctions considered by the dean will be the following: failure for the course in which the incident occurred; suspension from the university for the following semester; expulsion from the university; community service; a written assignment in which the student explores the principles of honesty and trust; other appropriate action or sanctions listed under "Sanctions" in the Student Policies.
 The materials relating to the incident, including the instructor's original letter to the student and dean and the dean's decision following the hearing, will become part of the student's file.

 The Committee on Discipline shall have the authority to investigate the facts of the particular case that has been appealed and the committee may: